What’s “The Point of Care?”

 The Processes require the utilization of key Resources which we will now cover in depth.

 The key resource elements of the “Point of Care” paradigm are Talent, Information and Environment along with the process of delivering “world-class” care and caring services.

 The unifying component that brings everything into play is the clear and consistent process which brings out the best of these elements.

 While the elements of the “Point of Care” paradigm are all essential, the most important is Talent.
 The long term success of your practice’s development is dependent on strong leadership first, followed by Talent development.

-This expands the role of the clinical team members (assistants and hygienists) and decentralizes and reduces the requirements of traditional “front desk” functions.
+This expands the role of the care-team (clinical) members (assistants and hygienists) and decentralizes and reduces the requirements of traditional “front desk” functions.
 Some practices have gone as far with this paradigm as to be “frontdeskless.”

 This approach creates a horizontal integration of tasks and enhances the relationship with the guest.
 This staff role is much like a guide on a great adventure.
 This Care-Guide is charged with a mission to do whatever it takes to deliver care with excellence.